Fisherman's Bastion: Statue of Julian and Gerhardus

-At the initiative of László Bendefy, a statue of the Friar Julian and Gerhardus belonging to the Monument of the Fishermen's Bastion was erected, to which Bendefy based in the writings of Friar Julian offered their book "Biography and Criticism of the First Asiatic Hungarian Scholar" published in 1936.
-Károly Antal made decades after the handover of the Fishermen's Bastion, in 1937, originally next to the Northwest Tower of the Fishermen's Bastion.
+At the initiative of László Bendefy, a statue of the Friar Julian and Gerhardus belonging to the Monument of the Fisherman's Bastion was erected, to which Bendefy based in the writings of Friar Julian offered their book "Biography and Criticism of the First Asiatic Hungarian Scholar" published in 1936.
+Károly Antal made decades after the handover of the Fisherman's Bastion, in 1937, originally next to the Northwest Tower of the Fisherman's Bastion.
 A statue depicts friends of Julianus and Gerhardus who, on the orders of Andrew II of Hungary, they set out to search for the remaining of the Hungarians in the Ancient Homeland.

-A typical example of the style of the Római School and one of the outstanding works of the genre is the two-meter high bronze memorial.
+A typical example of the style of the Római School and one of the outstanding works of the genre is the two-metre high bronze memorial.
 It was originally located next to the Northwest Tower of the Fisherman's Bastion, but in 1976, when the Hilton Hotel was being built, it was located in the horseshoe-shaped garden of the apse of the former Dominican church.
 Its pedestal is a limestone of Haraszti with the following inscription:

 Overview

 Its seven towers represent the seven Magyar tribes that settled in the Carpathian Basin in 895.
 From the towers and the terrace there is a panoramic view over the Danube, the Margaret Island, the Gellért Hill and Pest (sometimes even further East).

 A bronze statue of Stephen I of Hungary mounted on a horse, erected in 1906, can be seen between the Bastion and the Matthias Church.
 The pedestal was made by Alajos Stróbl, based on the plans of Frigyes Schulek, in Neo-Romanesque style, with episodes illustrating the King's life.

-Near the bastion there is a lookout-terrace with many stairs and walking paths.
+Near the bastion there is a lookout-terrace with numerous stairs and walking paths.

 The building was featured as a Pit Stop on the sixth season of American TV show The Amazing Race.